xqyet/WalletDisplay/README.md

 # Bulk Wallet Manager

 A C# WPF application that allows you to manage multiple wallets in a single interface.
-You can load wallet addresses and private keys from a JSON file, view each wallet’s BNB balance, and toggle visibility of private keys.
-The application is designed with a dark theme and provides basic functionalities for bulk wallet management.
+You can load wallet addresses and private keys from a JSON file, view each wallet’s balance, and toggle visibility of private keys.
+Provides basic functionalities for bulk wallet management.

 ## Features